loggerhead/Layout/README.md

 #Usage
 ##What can it do?
-* Split pane
-* Resize pane
-* Move between panes
+* Split, resize, destory pane, and move between panes (Yes, same as tmux!)
 * Carry or clone current file to pane
-* Destroy current pane
-* Undo and redo
+* Undo and redo your layout
 * Save current layout
 * Load layout from file